Skip to content

 <<: *runEverywhereTolerations

-Running on a Dedicated Node Group
+Running on a dedicated node group

-Note: more in depth documentation about running DataRobot on a dedicated node group can be foud in the installation guide in the Running DataRobot Application on a Dedicated Node Group.
+Note: more in depth documentation about running DataRobot on a dedicated node group can be found in the installation guide in the Running DataRobot Application on a Dedicated Node Group.
 This section only mentions the observability subchart configuration.

 dedicatedNodeGroupSelectorAndTolerations: &dedicatedNodeGroupSelectorAndTolerations